datacite/blog/_posts/2016-08-24-announcing-new-application-developer.md

 ## Can you tell us a bit more about this PhD work on incentivizing research data sharing?

 There is been published work in Social Psychology and Behavioural Economics that indicates that small changes in web interfaces (and other mediums) can help or bias users' decision-making.
 My work tested the use of these Behavioural Economics models in researchers (i.e. users) that self-deposit data in a data repository.
 Specifically, we attempted to help or bias researchers' decision-making toward following more open access practices when it comes to depositing their data online.
-[My work](http://dl.acm.org/citation.cfm?doid=2783446.2783605) has shown that these kind of interventions are a useful tool for data repository designers looking to promote good sharing practices into their users with minor tweaks.
+My work [@http://doi.org/10.1145/2783446.2783605] has shown that these kind of interventions are a useful tool for data repository designers looking to promote good sharing practices into their users with minor tweaks.

 ## What interested you in the job at DataCite?
 Any particular problems that you would like to work on?